ikawrakow/ik_llama.cpp/github-data/discussions/646 - NUMA and CPU selection.md

 [Here's a chart](https://www.thomas-krenn.com/en/wiki/AMD_EPYC_9005_Turin) of all AMD EPYC 9005 Turin CPUs I found extremely useful.

+> 👤 **joshuakoh1** replied on **2025-07-25** at **09:47:38**
+>
+> The 9175F or F series chips certainly look interesting IF the software is mature enough for CCD pinning.
+Not sure if this is the case or will be the case in the near future.
+As far as I've found out, seems like all cross CCD communication will go across the infinity fabric which would end up being a massive bottleneck if not properly managed.

 ---

 👤 **ikawrakow** commented on **2025-07-25** at **09:07:41**